joansenent/week-01-coursework/README.md

 In the next class we will be moving onto lists (arrays) and hashes

-Do your best to complete the following online Ruby Tutorial http://tryruby.org/
+Do your best to complete the following online Ruby tutorial http://tryruby.org/